robclark56/TransferWise_PHP_SimpleAPIclass/README.md

     1. Create test.php
 1. Your Web Browser
     1. Run test.php to get profileIDs
-1. Your Web Server
+    1. Update configure.php with these profileIDs
-    1. Update configure.php with these profileIds
+    1. Run test.php to exercise the code in these modes:
-1. Your Web Browser
+       1. SANDBOX
-    1. Run test.php to GET and POST information
+       1. PRODUCTION (live)

 ## Step by Step